justinclarkhome/AlphaVantageStockDB/README.md

 The creds.yaml (in the code_python folder) holds the credentials required for each database and each datasource.
 This file is parsed by the Python update script when seeding/updating data.
 It is populated with dummy values here on GitHub.

 There are several "supporting" functions included that call SQL stored functions/views/procedures.
 These exist to feed some basic reporting features in a GUI frontend to the updater that I will include at some point as I iron out its many quirks.
 Arguably it is mot useful to add/delete symbols from the database on an ad-hoc basis.
 I may opt to simply delete these functions or move them to a separate module when the GUI eventually arrives.

+Installation
+* Clone the repo
+* Enter your database/API credentials in /code_python/creds_template.yaml and rename the file creds.yaml.
+* Edit /create_daily.sh and /create_intraday.sh to reflect your MySQL login details.
+* In /code_python, run "python updater.py --daily --intraday" to seed the databases.